Watch Ivanka And Jared's Daughter Sing, Speak Mandarin Better Than President Trump -- Like She's Chinese

 “This kind of special arrangement is actually very sweet and warm-hearted.
 We believe that this has helped to further bring closer the affection and distance between the Chinese and American people.”

-During the state dinner, the video of Arabella’s mandarin skills was shown to attendees at the state dinner.
+During the state dinner, the video of Arabella’s Mandarin skills was shown to attendees at the state dinner.
 The 6-year-old appeared on screens around the vast room.
 President Trump offered a toast to Arabella.
 “Our children so often remind us of our shared humanity and true dignity,” the doting grandfather said.

 According to Newsweek, Ivanka and Jared reportedly pay $75,000/year to the Carousel of Languages School in Manhattan for their children’s Mandarin instruction.